SantiMahecha/ZcanMan/README.md

 ## Contributing
 We welcome contributions to ZcanMan!
 If you have any ideas for improvements or new features, feel free to fork the repository and submit a pull request.
 Please ensure that your code adheres to the project's coding standards and includes appropriate tests.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact
 For any questions or feedback, feel free to reach out to me at [smahechapinzon@gmail.com](mailto:smahechapinzon@gmail.com).

 ---

 Thank you for using ZcanMan!
-We hope it helps you enhance your network's security.
+I hope it helps you enhance your network's security.